MitchyCola/cardano-serialization-lib/README.rst

 Serialization/deserialization code is automatically generated from Cardano’s official specification, which guarantees it can easily stay up to date!
-We do this using an EMURGO-written tool called `cddl-codegen`_ which can be re-used for other tasks such as automatically generate a Rust library for Cardano metadata specifications!
+We do this using an MitchyCola-written tool called `cddl-codegen`_ which can be re-used for other tasks such as automatically generate a Rust library for Cardano metadata specifications!